Why fly when you can Vueling

 At launch in 2004, Vueling saw the highest capitalisation ever achieved by a new airline in Europe.
 It reached its full-year revenue target of €21 million within the first six months.

-Following its merger with Clickair a couple of years later, McKinsey reported that a Vueling ticket could be sold at a 10% premium – testament, we think, to ‘Espíritu Vueling’.
+Following its merger with Clickair a few years later, McKinsey reported that a Vueling ticket could be sold at a 10% premium – testament, we think, to ‘Espíritu Vueling’.

-In 2021, Vueling is still flying high with the International Airlines Group naming Vueling its most promising airline, ahead of BA and Iberia.
+Vueling is still flying high, named by IAG as its most promising airline, ahead of British Airways and Iberia.